tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 ## Nodes with switching limitations {#switching-limitations}

+It is worth noting that a node, as defined in {{!RFC8345}}, does not provide any information about the possible connectivity between its TPs.

 A node can have some switching limitations where connectivity is not possible between all its TP pairs, for example when: